Reduced hours and RATs: How supermarkets plan to keep food flowing

 "Having someone drop over some groceries, baking, soup or treats was the absolute bomb - it's very boring and lonely."

-The woman said the family was all double vaxxed but the adults were not eligible for the booster shot when they got sick.
+The woman said the family members were all double-vaxxed but the adults were not eligible for the booster shot when they got sick.

 The Ministry of Health called each family member every day for symptoms and detailed health checks.